 Ms. Bailey’s governmental career included presidential appointments by President George W. Bush as the first Assistant Secretary for both Policy and International Affairs (2001-2004) of the U.S. Department of Energy and an earlier appointment by President William J. Clinton to the office of Commissioner (1993-2000) on the U.S. Federal Energy Regulatory Commission (FERC).
 Both appointments were followed by the required U.S. Senate confirmations.
 As the Assistant Secretary she served as vice chairman of the International Energy Agency (Paris, France) and also chaired several bilateral international working groups among energy producing nations gaining her international experience and stature in energy.
 While a FERC commissioner she was an architect of wholesale open access policies leading to the creation of regional competitive power markets.
 She is still often quoted for saying that “efficient markets are stronger regulators of goods and services than government.”
 Earlier in her public sector career she served multiple terms as Commissioner on the Indiana Utility Regulatory Commission following successive appointments by Governor Robert D. Orr and Governor Evan Bayh.
 During her long tenure as an Indiana regulator she gained experience and a national reputation for fairness in the regulation of the electric, natural gas, telephone, water and trucking industries.

 Currently Ms. Bailey’s corporate activities include directorships on the boards of EQT, Inc., Cheniere Energy, Inc., and Battelle Memorial Institute.
 Ms. Bailey holds a top secret clearance.
-She is a former director of Scottish Power PLC, in the UK.
-Her non-profit activities include Krannert School Dean’s Advisory Council, current board memberships on Resources for the Future and she serves as board member and secretary of the United States Energy Association.
+She is a former director of Scottish Power PLC, in the UK, NERC, and Cleco Corp.
+She has current board memberships on the Girl Scouts Council of the Nation’s Capital (GSCNC), Resources for the Future, and she serves as Chair of the United States Energy Association.